WHO ARE THE JESUITS?The members of the Society of Jesus are commonly known as Jesuits.

 AN IGNATIAN YEARThe Ignatian Family is celebrating an IGNATIAN YEAR from 20th May 2021 – 31st July 2022.
-It commemorates and celebrates the five-hundred year anniversary of the conversion of St. Ignatius of Loyola.
+It commemorates the five-hundredth year anniversary of the conversion of St. Ignatius of Loyola.

-Badly injured in the battle of in Pamplona on 20th May 1521, with his knees shattered by a canon ball, Inigo’s convalescence was long and painful.
-But it was also a time of grace, which ultimately led to his spiritual conversion.
-He would, after that, in all things seek the “Greater Glory of God” (Ad Majórem Dei Glóriam, abbreviated as AMDG), which the Jesuits embrace as their motto and which continues to be the undergirding inspiration of the Order.
+Badly injured on 20th May 1521 in the battle of in Pamplona, when both his knees were shattered by a canon ball, Inigo’s convalescence was a long and painful period.
+But it was also a time of grace, which ultimately led to his inner conversion.
+After that, he would strive only for the “Greater Glory of God” (Ad Majórem Dei Glóriam, abbreviated as AMDG), which the Jesuits embrace as their motto and which continues to be the undergirding inspiration of the Jesuit Order.

-JESUITS IN EDUCATIONThe Jesuits are probably best known for its educational institutions.
-Jesuit educational institutions can be found in almost every country in the world.
-They are recognized for their academic excellence and all-round formation.
-But they also work in a variety of other fields including pastoral work, and research.
+JESUITS IN EDUCATIONThe Jesuits are probably best known for their educational institutions, which can be found in almost every country of the world.
+Jesuit schools, colleges and universities are recognized for their academic excellence and all-round formation.

 Jesuit education is characterized by the “Magis” — a word in Latin that means “the more.”
-They encourage their students to never be satisfied with mediocrity, but a desire to strive for excellence and toward realizing their full potential.
-They motivate their students to become “Women and Men for Others,” who are willing to work for a more just and humane society.
+They encourage their students to never be content with mediocrity, but to strive for excellence and to realize their full potential.
+They motivate their students to become “Women and Men for Others” — willing to work for a more just and humane society.
 They encourage their students to grow in competence, compassion, commitment and conscience.

 In India, the Jesuits run 4 universities, 52 colleges, 17 schools of Business Administration, and 220 high schools.
 Several Jesuit educational institutions are ranked among the best in the country.
-This year, for instance, Jesuit institutions took the top three positions in a ranking done by a national magazine.
-They are St. Xavier’s Mumbai, St. Joseph’s Bengaluru, and St. Xavier’s Kolkata.
-Read about this in the May 2021 issue of Education World.
+This year, for instance, Jesuit institutions took the top three positions in a ranking done by the Education World,a national magazine.

 Jesuit Universities-colleges in India include: